cap-js/docs/node.js/outbox.md

 Often, remote operations should be delayed until the main transaction succeeded.
 Otherwise they're also triggered in case of a rollback.
 To enable this, an outbox can be used to defer remote operations until the success of the current transaction.

-Every CAP service can be _outboxed_, that means event event dispatching becomes _asynchronous_.
+Every CAP service can be _outboxed_, that means event dispatching becomes _asynchronous_.

 Programmatically, you can get the outboxed service with